 Continuity mistake: When the walls of the trash compactor start moving, the bar Leia uses to brace them is easily obtainable, but in the previous shots, it was partly buried in garbage.

-Other mistake: During the attack on the Death Star, in one shot an X-Wing has two blue engines with two pink, while they are all supposed to be pink.
+Continuity mistake: During the attack on the Death Star, in one shot an X-Wing has two blue engines with two pink, when they are all pink the rest of the time.

 Revealing mistake: When Gold Leader enters the Death Star trench, there's a shot from his cockpit.
 When Luke, Wedge and Biggs enter the trench later, the same shot is used again.
 This can be seen from a flash of light accompanied by the sound of a shot, followed by three green laserbolts, then another flash/shot and more laserbolts.